Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% hint style="warning" %}
 `loadRequests` API is deprecated, and replaced with `retrieveLocationContent` for batch scenarios instead.

-Note: When working with prefetch API's, and switching to new `retrieveLocationContent` API, please also use `locationsDisplayed`, otherwise reporting will not work.
+Note: When working with prefetch APIs, and switching to new `retrieveLocationContent` API, please also use `locationsDisplayed`, otherwise reporting will not work.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}

 ### TargetRequest Constructor

 `TargetRequest` Constructor helps create a `TargetRequest` instance.
 It replaces the deprecated builder pattern.
 The returned instance can be used with `loadRequests`, which accepts a `TargetRequest` object list to retrieve offers for the specified mbox locations.